British Swimming coach of the year Mel Marshall talks Masters swimmingApril 17, 2015

 “My philosophy is everyone has to get to their own individual Olympics whatever that may be.
-This could be the county championships, to swim to the other side of the channel or to stay healthy into your late 80s.
+This could be the county championships or to swim to the other side of the channel.
+Or it could be simply to stay healthy into your late 80s.

 “Whatever it is, Masters swimming allows swimmers the opportunity to do anything, be anything and enjoy everything.”